-- providing guidance on how to extend an audit system to a regional or national level as well as strengthening links to civil registration and community surveillance systems
+- Guidance on how to build an audit system from local facilities to a regional or national network that includes linking the audit system to established data structures such as civil registration and vital statistics, and community surveillance

 In this guide, there are tools and forms to be used by those implementing audits that can be adapted to local settings.

 This guide can be accessed freely here.

 To browse the ICD-PM for free, click here.